RELATES TO: KRS Chapter 13B, 218A.205, 314.011, 314.031, 314.071(4), 314.091, 314.107, 314.470, 314.991(3)

 (a) The board may enter into an agreement with an individual for denial, revocation, voluntary surrender, suspension, probation, reinstatement, limitation of license or reprimand, and to impose a civil penalty, if the individual agrees to waive the right to a hearing.
 The terms of the agreement may include other conditions or requirements to be met by the individual, including those listed in Section 4 of this administrative regulation.

-(b) The agreed order may contain terms that insure protection of public health and safety or that serve to educate or rehabilitate the individual.
+(b) The agreed order may contain terms that ensure protection of public health and safety or that serve to educate or rehabilitate the individual.

 (c) The agreed order, if approved by the board, shall terminate the investigation of a specific complaint.